tndata/speaking/README.md

 ## Hosting an event?

-If you are hosting an event, feel free to log an issue here with details about your event.
+If you are hosting an event, feel free to [log an issue here with details about your event](https://github.com/dotnet-foundation/speaking/issues/new).
 Please follow the event template so that the pertinent details are clearly communicated.

 ## Available to speak?

-Please submit a PR to the [SPEAKERS.md](SPEAKERS.md) file with details about your availability and requirements.
+Feel free to browse the [list of speaking opportunities in our issues](https://github.com/dotnet-foundation/speaking/issues).
+If you'd like to promote yourself as availabel, consider submitting a PR to the [SPEAKERS.md](SPEAKERS.md) file with details about your availability and requirements.